aiisahik/gourmet-takehome-data/README.md

 AND

-3. There are at least 4 transactions in the sequence.
+3. There are at list 4 transactions in the set

 AND

-4. No two transactions in a sequence should be less than 4 days apart.
+4. No two transactions in the set are less than 4 days apart.

 Note that it is not necessary for a transaction to be part of a sequence.
-No transaction should be part of more than 1 sequence.

 ## Task 2: Save the transactions and sequence data in a data structure
 The data structure can be of your choosing.
 A requirement of this data structure is that for any given transaction, the data structure should be able to quickly lookup the other transactions that are part of the same sequence, if any.